Photon correlation Fourier spectroscopy of a B center in hBN: III. Photon-correlation Fourier spectroscopy

 \subsection{B. Experimental results}

-The experimental PCFS contrast is obtained by measuring the $g^{(2)}(\tau, \delta)$ of the PL emission for each position of the delay stage $\delta$ from 0 to 1.3~ns, with the polarization being fixed to be either parallel (yielding $g^{(2)}_\parallel(\tau, \delta)$) or orthogonal ($g^{(2)}_\perp(\tau, \delta)$).
-Fig.~\ref{g2}a and b show two examples of $g^{(2)}(\tau, \delta)$ measured at two given optical delays $\delta = 0.1$~ns (Fig.~\ref{g2}a) and $\delta = 0.5$~ns (Fig.~\ref{g2}b).
+The experimental PCFS contrast is obtained by measuring the $g^{(2)}(\delta, \tau)$ of the PL emission for each position of the delay stage $\delta$ from 0 to 1.3~ns, with the polarization being fixed to be either parallel (yielding $g^{(2)}_\parallel(\delta, \tau)$) or orthogonal ($g^{(2)}_\perp(\delta, \tau)$).
+Fig.~\ref{g2}a and b show two examples of $g^{(2)}(\delta, \tau)$ measured at two given optical delays $\delta = 0.1$~ns (Fig.~\ref{g2}a) and $\delta = 0.5$~ns (Fig.~\ref{g2}b).
 The binning for the time delay $\tau$ is logarithmic, with 3~bins per decade, except at the shortest delays ($\tau \leq 10$~$\mu$s) where the bins are made wider to increase the signal over noise ratio.
-In the orthogonal case, we obtain $g^{(2)}_\perp(\tau, \delta) = 1$ at all delays, thereby testifying of the absence of blinking.
-On the other hand, $g^{(2)}_\parallel(\tau, \delta)$ displays interferometric antibunching, with an amplitude that decreases with increasing $\tau$.
+In the orthogonal case, where any interference effects are suppressed, we obtain $g^{(2)}_\perp(\delta, \tau) = 1$ at all delays, thereby testifying of the absence of blinking.
+On the other hand, $g^{(2)}_\parallel(\delta, \tau)$ displays interferometric antibunching~\cite{Lebreton13}, with an amplitude that decreases with increasing $\tau$.
+Its non-trivial dependence on $\tau$ is related to the complex behavior of $C_\phi(\tau)$ (see Supplemental Material section~S1.3).
 At $\delta = 0.5$~ns, the antibunching is reduced with respect to the short delay case, in particular at large values of $\tau$, foreshadowing the complex dependence of the coherence on $\tau$ and $\delta$.

 The measurement is repeated for four values of the excitation laser power.
-The PCFS contrast $C(\tau, \delta)$ is directly extracted from this data as $C(\tau, \delta) = 1 - g^{(2)}_\parallel(\tau, \delta)$.
-Fig.~\ref{PCFS_contrast} (dots) shows the contrast $C(\tau, \delta)$ as a function of $\delta$ for three values of $\tau$ chosen to reveal the variation of the decay shape and timescale when $\tau$ varies.
+The PCFS contrast $C(\delta, \tau)$ is extracted from this data as $C(\delta, \tau) =\frac{1 - g^{(2)}_\parallel(\delta, \tau)}{1 - g^{(2)}_\parallel(0,\tau)}$.
+Fig.~\ref{PCFS_contrast} (dots) shows the contrast $C(\delta, \tau)$ as a function of $\delta$ for three values of $\tau$ chosen to reveal the variation of the decay shape and timescale when $\tau$ varies.
 At this stage, several insightful observations can be drawn.
 At the lowest powers (0.3~mW and 1~mW), the decay shapes have a visible Gaussian character, and the decay timescale decreases as $\tau$ increases.
 This is attributed to a shortening of the time-dependent coherence time $T_2^*(\tau)$ induced by fast spectral diffusion, which randomizes the emission wavelength.
 At higher power, the lineshapes are more exponential and exhibit a weaker dependence on the time delay $\tau$, consistently with a predominance of pure dephasing with increasing power, as hypothesized in Section~II.